nicolasmartello/video.list/README.md

 video-list
 ==============

-Basic example using Backbone - undescore - require - jquery - localSotrage
+Basic example using Backbone - undescore - require - jquery - localStorage

 For running a server use http-server (in nodejs)